-- Sending money to Thailand from Australia is easy, but you (or the recipient) might be responsible for paying tax.
+- Sending money to Thailand from Australia is easy, but you (or the recipient) might be responsible for paying taxes.

 - Digital money transfer services can help the sender save on fees, but the recipient's bank may still deduct fees from the transfer amount.

-- Sending money to an e-wallet app is cheaper and faster, but most services are not available in Thailand.
+- Sending money to an e-wallet app is cheaper and faster, but most services are unavailable in Thailand.

-With Australia having one of the biggest Thai communities in the world and more than 20,000 Australians living in Thailand, the two countries share important personal and business links.
+With Australia having one of the largest Thai communities in the world and more than 20,000 Australians living in Thailand, the two countries share important personal and business links.